cnnrznn/cnnrznn.github.io/_posts/2019-02-15-bft-broadcast.md

 The project is written in Clojure which is a beautiful functional language that is also practical as it runs on the JVM and has access to the Java ecosystem.
 If you wish to run the code, you'll need [Leiningen](https://leiningen.org/).

+Throughout the code you will see a number of functions with the suffix `-func`.
+This is my naming convention for functions that return functions.
+Specifically, for this protocol I wanted to parameterize certain functions by the current `initiator` and `round`.
+This way, I don't have to pass them as parameters every time.
+For example, by calling `(validate-func initiator round)` I create a `validate` function that only accepts messages tagged with that initiator and round.
+Neat!

 ## The Solution
 The solution to the broadcast problem is to insert another layer in the stack: a reliable broadcast primitive.
 The goal of the primitive is to reduce the power of byzantine processes to that of fail-stop processes.